naorlivne/webhook_auth_poc/README.md

 For simplicity sake this POC uses HTTP rather the HTTPS, it is highly recommended that you use HTTPS on all steps in the process as it guards against MITM attacks.

-This is a very basic POC designed to just show that the underlaying concept works so be aware that the code may very well be ugly.
+This is a very basic POC designed to just show that the underlying concept works so be aware that the code may very well be ugly.

 ## example docker-compose